aazvf/Mutedit/README.md

 static and hosted without a backend on s3, it slowly adapted to the new patterns and paradigms set forth by example in the nuxt 3 docs.

-Excluding reddit employees, the author invites you, the reader, to view, modify, critique, learn from, re-host, and generally do anything except make a whole business out of this code.
+The author invites you, the reader, to view, modify, critique, learn from, re-host, and generally do anything with this code.

-With that said, these are just pixels, in reality you may do as you wish.

 ## definitions